Ada-Developers-Academy/ada-react-curriculum/01-react-week-0.5/intro-to-react.md

 ## Key Takeaway

 React is extremely popular right now and is growing in popularity.
+React focuses on writing JavaScript functions which render and manage components of the user interface (webpage for React on websites).
 The Virtual DOM makes React a desirable solution for web applications where performance and modular are in consideration.

 ## Additional Resources